noakanois/Chesscom_Lichess_ELO_converter/README.md

 ![diff](https://github.com/noakanois/Chesscom_Lichess_ELO_converter/blob/master/images/prediction%20impact/impact_diff.png?raw=true)

 This led me to set the standard differential to 500-800.
 This doesn’t impact the bottom line of the predictor, but it smoothed out the edges where there are less valid data points.

+# Quick-Conclusions

+- Lichess ELO Ratings are on about 200-300 ELO higher than Chesscom ratings.
+The lower the ELO, the bigger the gap.
+Once we reach 2000 ELO it gets smaller and smaller quite quickly until Chesscom Ratings get higher once we reach Super GM level at about 2900
+- Rapid Ratings are inflated (200 higher than Blitz Ratings)
+- Bullet Ratings are the lowest across the board (about 100-200 below Blitz Ratings), here again the lower we go, the bigger the difference
+- It is possible to randomly scrape usernames and then get useful data by assuming two usernames with the same name are from the same person.